JonathanCrabbe/CARs/rebuttal_openreview.md

 with respect to the CAR classifiers reported in the main paper: tuned and standard CAR classifier have an average accuracy of $(93 \pm .2) \%$ for the penultimate Inception layer.
 This suggests that the accuracy of CAR classifiers is not heavily dependant on hyperparameters in this case.
-That said, we believe that the above approach to tune the hyperparameters of CAR classifiers might be useful in other cases, hence it will be added to the manuscript.
+That said, we believe that the above approach to tune the hyperparameters of CAR classifiers might be useful in other cases, hence it has been added in Appendix A of the revised manuscript.

 We agree that not all concepts can be captured by CAR classifiers, even after hyperparameter optimization (e.g. Figure 4.c from the paper, we see that CAR classifiers don't generalize well on the layer Mixed-5d).
 As we argue in the paper, this is a strong indication that our concept